Medvedev91/timeto.me/README.md

 ### Practice

 Let's create a repeating task for a daily workout at 18:00.
 On the home screen, tap at the bottom center to open tasks.
-Then tap the repeating icon, tap "New Repeating Task", and fill the form:
+Then tap the repeating icon, tap "New Repeating Task" and fill the form:

 - Task: Workout;
 - Activity: Exercises / Health;